Glen Lake

 Glen Lake is a lake located in Northern Michigan.
-Located in the southwestern Leelanau Peninsula, the lake is directly adjacent to Sleeping Bear Dunes National Lakeshore, and is, at its closed, about 0.94 mi from Lake Michigan.
+Located in the southwestern Leelanau Peninsula, the lake is directly adjacent to Sleeping Bear Dunes National Lakeshore, and is, at its closest, about 0.94 mi from Lake Michigan.
 The lake consists of two large bodies of water connected by a narrow channel, which is traversed by a causeway carrying the famous highway M-22.
 The body of water on the west of this causeway, which is far shallower and more elongated, is known as Little Glen Lake, and the body of water east of the causeway, which is nearly perfectly round and deeper, is known as Big Glen Lake.

 The total area of Glen Lake is 6286 acre, with a maximum depth 130 ft.
 The lake empties into Lake Michigan via the shallow Crystal River which winds through Glen Arbor.

 History

 The area around Glen Lake was first settled by the Odawa, Ojibwe, and Potawatomi peoples, all members of the Council of Three Fires.
 Since the foundation of nearby Glen Arbor in 1847, Glen Lake and the surrounding area had become very popular with tourists.
 In 1971, Sleeping Bear Dunes National Lakeshore was created adjacent to the lake to protect the natural beauty of the area.